yuanz25/healthcare-data-analysis/README.md

-**Key insights**:

-- Top Conditions: #1 Arthritis (9,308 cases), followed by Diabetes (9,304), HTN (9,245), Obesity (9,231), Cancer (9,227), and Asthma (9,185).

-- Billing Cost per Condition: Obesity ($25,806) incurs the highest average billing cost, followed by Diabetes ($25,638) and Asthma ($25,635).

-- Length of Stay: Certain conditions require a longer hospital stay, impacting resource allocation and costs.
+**Optimizing Resource Allocation**
+- Average Medical Cost by Medical Condition: #1 Obesity $25844, #2 Asthma $25805 #3 Diabetes $25716, #4 HTN $25546, #5 Arthritis $25523, #6 Cancer $25366
+- Average Medical Cost by Hospital: #1 PLC Garner $52182, #2 Ruiz-Anthony $52154, #3 George-Gonzalez $52102
+- Average Medical cost by Admission Type: #1 Elective $25718, #2 Emergency $25595, #3 Urgent $25583

-📌 Insight: Chronic conditions like obesity, diabetes, and arthritis drive hospital costs, suggesting a focus on preventive care programs to reduce long-term healthcare spending.
+📌 Insight: Chronic conditions like obesity, asthma, and diabetes drive hospital costs, suggesting a **focus on preventive care programs, patient education, and lifestyle interventions** to reduce long-term healthcare spending.

-- Certain patients had multiple hospital visits, indicating poor disease management.

-📌 Insight: Identifying frequent readmissions and its related medical conditions can help in reducing unnecessary costs by focusing on post-discharge care and chronic disease management.
-To have targeted interventions for high-readmission patients to improve long-term healthcare outcomes.
+**Patient Demographics & Admission Trends**
+- Top Medical Conditions: #1 Arthritis 7059, #2 Diabetes 6953, #3 Cancer 6867  #4 HTN 6858 #5 Obesity 6837, #6 Asthma 6808
+- Patient distribution by age: Geriatrics: 12775, Adults 28607
+- Patient distribution by gender: Female: 20726, Male 20656
+- Average Length of Stay by Medical Conditon: All conditions had an average LOS of 15 days (could be due to synthetic data.
+If this were real data, a uniform LOS would indicate rigid hospital policies rather than patient-specific discharge planning, which could be inefficient.)